 Since 1963, the San Francisco Foundation’s Community Leadership Awards have honored individuals and nonprofit organizations doing extraordinary work to address the Bay Area’s most pressing challenges.
 The awards are designed to advance community-driven, innovative, and sustainable solutions to critical issues facing the Bay Area.

-Thanks for your patience while we consider some changes to our program.
-Please check back in summer 2020 for details regarding the next Community Leadership Awards.
+Please Note: Thank you for your patience while we consider some changes to our awards program.
+Please check back or subscribe to our mailing list to receive updates regarding the next Community Leadership Awards.

-Each year, we ask members of the public to nominate outstanding individuals and nonprofit organizations in the Bay Area for one of four awards.
+Each award year, we ask members of the public to nominate outstanding individuals and nonprofit organizations in the Bay Area for one of four awards.
 Eligible nominees are then asked to submit an application.

 Eligibility & Guidelines

 - Art Award: This award is given to an artist who has made a significant contribution to the Bay Area and whose work has inspired social action and measurable impact.